Anti-Japanese sentiment: China

 Anti-Japanese sentiment is felt very strongly in China, and distrust, hostility and negative feelings towards Japan and the Japanese people and culture is widespread in China.
 Anti-Japanese sentiment is a phenomenon that mostly dates back to modern times (since 1868).
 Like many Western powers during the era of imperialism, Imperial Japan negotiated treaties that often resulted in the annexation of land from China towards the end of the Qing dynasty.
-Dissatisfaction with Japanese settlements and the Twenty-One Demands by the Japanese government led to a serious boycott of Japanese products in China.
+Dissatisfaction with Japanese settlements and the Twenty-One Demands by the Japanese government led to a boycott of Japanese products in China.

 Today, bitterness persists in China over the atrocities of the Second Sino-Japanese War and Japan's postwar actions, particularly the perceived lack of a straightforward acknowledgment of such atrocities, the Japanese government's employment of known war criminals, and Japanese historic revisionism in textbooks.
 In elementary school, children are taught about Japanese war crimes in detail.
-For example, thousands of children are brought to the Museum of the War of Chinese People's Resistance Against Japanese Aggression in Beijing by their elementary schools and required to view photos of war atrocities, such as exhibits of records of the Japanese military forcing Chinese workers into wartime labor, the Nanjing Massacre, and the issues of comfort women.
-After viewing the museum, the children's hatred of the Japanese people was reported to significantly increase.
-Despite the time that has passed since the end of the war, discussions about Japanese conduct during it can still evoke powerful emotions today, partly because most Japanese are aware of what happened during it although their society has never engaged in the type of introspection which has been common in Germany after the Holocaust.
-Hence, the usage of Japanese military symbols is still controversial in China, such as the incident in which the Chinese pop singer Zhao Wei was seen wearing a Rising Sun Flag while she was dressed for a fashion magazine photo shoot in 2001.
-Huge responses were seen on the Internet, a public letter demanding a public apology was also circulated by a Nanjing Massacre survivor, and the singer was even attacked.
+For example, thousands of children are brought to the Museum of the War of Chinese People's Resistance Against Japanese Aggression in Beijing by their elementary schools and are required to view photos of war atrocities, such as exhibits of records of the Japanese military forcing Chinese workers into wartime labor, the Nanjing Massacre, and the issues of comfort women.
+Despite the time that has passed since the war's end, discussions about Japanese conduct during the war can still evoke powerful emotions today, partly because most Japanese are aware of what happened during it, and their society never engaged in the type of introspection which has been common in Germany after the Holocaust.
+The usage of Japanese military symbols is still controversial in China, such as an incident in which the Chinese pop singer Zhao Wei was seen wearing a Rising Sun Flag while she was dressed for a fashion magazine photo shoot in 2001.
+This elicited many reactions on the Internet, and an open letter demanding a public apology was circulated by a Nanjing massacre survivor.
 According to a 2017 BBC World Service Poll, only 22% of Chinese people view Japan's influence positively, and 75% express a negative view, making China the most anti-Japanese nation in the world.
 Online hate speech against the Japanese is common on Chinese social media.

-Anti-Japanese sentiment can also be seen in war films and anime that are currently being produced and broadcast in Mainland China.
+Anti-Japanese sentiment can also be seen in war films and anime that are produced and broadcast in Mainland China.
 More than 200 anti-Japanese films were produced in China in 2012 alone.
-In one particular situation involving a more moderate anti-Japanese war film, the government of China banned the 2000 fictional film, Devils on the Doorstep because it depicted a Japanese soldier being friendly with Chinese villagers.
-While Lycoris Recoil considered too violent in Southeast Asia since the assassination of Shinzo Abe.
+In one particular situation involving a more moderate anti-Japanese war film, the government of China banned the 2000 fictional film, Devils on the Doorstep, because it depicted a Japanese soldier being friendly with Chinese villagers.